Gaius Petronius Arbiter (c.27 - 66 AD)

-Petronius Arbiter (27?
-BC - 66?) was a Roman satirist though his identity is somewhat in doubt.
+Gaius Petronius Arbiter was a Roman satirist, though his identity is somewhat in doubt.
 Tactitus referred to Gaius Petronius as arbiter elegantiae working in the court of Nero, and the general association stuck.

-His Latin style is generally considered among the best of the period and his epic work Satyricon was skillfully written in prose and verse.
+His Latin style is generally considered among the best of the period, and his epic work The Satyricon was skillfully written in prose and verse.
 His satires provide a vivid recreation of the early empire and the social behavior of the Roman people.

 Nero was the last of the Julio-Claudian Emperors who was most famous for supposedly being involved in the great fire of 64 AD that left much of Rome in ruins.